 There are two reconstructed Viking ships in Rosala: the warship Alvilda and a smaller boat called Hogland.

-Hogland is constructed according to the Lapuri find mentioned earlier.
+Hogland was constructed based on the Lapuri find mentioned earlier.
 The ship is 9 meters long, 2,5 meters wide and weighs about 2 tons.
-In the Viking village, it plays the role of a burial ship, replicating the appearance of a Viking chieftains burial ship.
+In the Viking village it plays the role of a Viking chieftain’s burial ship.

 The burial ceremonies varied from place to place.
-In some areas, dead persons were buried in mounds, in other places the corpse was dismembered and brought to different parts of the country.
-In Russia, where many Vikings where struck down, a chieftains body was to be put on a ship which was then put on fire by the closest relatives of the dead.
+In some areas, dead persons were buried in mounds.
+In other places, the corpse was dismembered and brought to different parts of the country.
+In Russia, where many Vikings were struck down, a chieftain’s body was put on a ship which was then lit on fire by the closest relatives of the dead.

-Many were buried with everything they might need in the next life, including mead and food, weapons, jewelry, clothes, horses and dogs–sometimes even a peacock.
+Many were buried with everything they might need in the next life including mead, food, weapons, jewelry, clothes, horses and dogs–sometimes even a peacock.
 Rich women were buried with their kitchen equipment and their needlework.

 Alvilda is built to resemble the Norwegian Oseberg ship, one of the most famous Viking Age ship finds.
-The hull of the ship is built out of larch and oak, and the ship is 16,5 meters long, 4,25 meters wide and weighs about 14 tons when at sea.
+The hull is built out of larch and oak, and the ship is 16,5 meters long, 4,25 meters wide and weighs about 14 tons when at sea.

 A ship like Alvilda could have been used for trade as well as for warfare.
-It is less wide than a knarr, and its low slender hull resembles that of the legendary longships used in warfare, which were faster and narrower than the trade ships.
+It is less wide than a knarr, and its low, slender hull resembles those of the legendary longships used in warfare, which were faster and narrower than the trade ships.
 The longships could operate in very shallow waters and thereby get close to the beaches, allowing for quick attacks.

-She is named after a legend of a shieldmaiden–a female chieftain warrior–who fought the Danes in a naval battle outside Hanko and later married the leader of the enemies.
+She is named after the legend of a shieldmaiden–a female chieftain warrior–who fought the Danes in a naval battle outside Hanko and later married the leader of the enemies.